oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/readme.md

 ## 3. Exercises

-There are two exercises in the OCI Learn LZ, one for security elements, where you will create the tenancy structure, and one for the network elements, where you will create a shared hub and domain-related elements, that will be shared with projects.
+There are two exercises in the OCI Learn LZ, one for security elements, where you will create the tenancy structure, and one for the network elements, where you will create the shared and domain-related elements, that will be used by projects.

 &nbsp;